TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 8/Numbers 8.6.md

 ---

-Take the Levites from among the children of Israel, and cleanse them.
+"Take the Levites from among the children of Israel, and cleanse them.